ntxn/Node.js-Bootcamp/natours/README.md

       price: Number,
     });
     ```

-    Schema with Schema Type Option.
+    -Schema with Schema Type Option.
 With Schema Type Option, we can define different options with validation for a field (called validator).
 Different Types have different options as well.

     ```js
-    const tourSchema = new mongoose.Schema({
+    const tourSchema = new mongoose.Schema(
+      {
         name: {
           type: String,
           required: [true, 'A tour must have a name'],
           unique: true,
         },
         rating: {
           type: Number,
           default: 4.5,
         },
-      price: {
+        duration: {
           type: Number,
-        required: [true, 'A tour must have a price'], },
+          required: [true, 'A tour must have a duration'], },
+      },
+      {
+        toJSON: { virtuals: true },
+        toObject: { virtuals: true },
+      }
+    );
+    ```

+    -<a href="#">VIRTUAL PROPERTIES</a>: Fields defined on Schema that are persisted (i.e. won't be saved to the db to save space).
+Virtual Properties are used for fields that can be derived from one another.
+For example, we want money in different currency, or distances in miles and km

+    The virtual properties will be created each time we get data out of the db, so the `get` function here is the `getter`.
+Inside this `get` method, we need to use a real function, not arrow function because we need to refer to `this` keyword of the current object.

+    We cannot use virtual properties in a query because it doesn't exist in the db.

+    ```js
+    tourSchema.virtual('durationWeeks').get(function () {
+      return this.duration / 7;
     });
+    ```

+    To make virtual properties to be displayed in a response, we need to pass an option to the Schema:

+    ```js
+    {
+      toJSON: { virtuals: true },
+      toObject: { virtuals: true },
+    }
     ```

   - ### Step 2: Create a model using a defined Schema.
     This model will then be a `collection` in the database
     ```js